 VIDEO RECORDING ARTS Students will learn video editing skills using Final Cut Pro and Apple-Motion.
 They will also learn the history of film.
 Students will produce short videos including newscasts, silent features, and music videos.
 Students will also assist in the live streaming productions of the choral and band concerts.
 Prerequisite: Grade 11 or 12

 Middle school students present their work in the Twin Cities Fine Arts Festival each spring.
-High school art students exhibit their work in SCL hallways each spring and compete in a Bethany Lutheran College competition and Tri-Metro Conference contest.
+High school art students exhibit their work in SCLA hallways each spring and compete in a Bethany Lutheran College competition and a conference contest.